TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/bissc_example.md

 The BISS-C receiver firmware running on PRU provides a defined interface.
 The BISS-C diagnostic application interacts with the BISS-C receiver firmware interface.
 It then presents the user with menu options to select Data ID code.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the BISS-C receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
 If the status indicates success, the result is presented to the user.

 \cond SOC_AM243X
-## Channel Selection In Sysconfig
+## Channel Selection In SysConfig

-\image html bissc_syscfg_ch_sel.png      "Channel Selection In Sysconfig"
+\image html bissc_syscfg_ch_sel.png "Channel Selection In SysConfig"

 \image html Endat_channel_selection_configuration.png     "BiSS-C configuration selection between Single/Multi channel"